malayjoshi13/malayjoshi13.github.io/_pages/projects.md

 	<div class="right">
 		<div class="title" style="font-size: 14px;">TalkingHand: Sign Language Converter</div>
 		<div class="sub-title" style="font-size: 14px;">Started in May 2021 | <a target="_blank" class="tab_paper"  href="https://github.com/malayjoshi13/TalkingHand">Project Page</a></div><br>
-		<span class="research-text" style="text-align: justify; display: inline-block; font-size: 14px; line-height: 1.5;">Tech: Computer Vision, Transfer-Learning, Image Classification, Python, TensorFlow </span><br><br>
+		<span class="research-text" style="text-align: justify; display: inline-block; font-size: 14px; line-height: 1.5;">Tech: Computer Vision (VGG16 CNN), Transfer-Learning, Image Classification, Python, TensorFlow </span><br><br>
 		<span class="research-text" style="text-align: justify; display: inline-block; line-height: 1.5; font-size: 14px;"> TalkingHand is a Computer Vision and Deep Learning-based <b>Sign Language to Text Conversion System</b> that, with the help of fine-tuned <b>VGG16</b> convolutional neural network, classifies and converts the hand gestures made by the user into corresponding text-based labels.
-A <b>custom dataset of about 4000 images</b> each for 6 labels has been collected for fine-tuning the CNN model using a combination of <b>background subtraction</b> (BackgroundSubtractorMOG2) and <b>colour threshold techniques</b>.
+A <b>custom dataset of about 4000 images</b> each for 6 labels has been collected for fine-tuning the CNN model using a combination of <b>background subtraction</b> (MOG2) and <b>colour threshold techniques</b>.
 These techniques are used so that data collected will have a lower bias due to the shape & colour of the user's hand making the gesture and altering lighting conditions.
 The model achieved a test Accuracy of <b>0.802</b>, Precision of <b>0.805</b>, Recall of <b>0.801</b> and F1 score of <b>0.803</b>.
 The objective of this project is to take the first step towards developing a solution to help people with speaking and hearing disability communicate with other people. </span>
 	</div>
 </div>